KalaayPT/Profit-Taker-Guide/content/guide/chroma-builds.md

 ---
-title: Chroma Build
+title: Chroma
-description: Build for Chroma running Shock Trooper.
+description: Builds for Chroma running Shock Trooper.
 ---

 This build is for solo credit farming as Chroma.
 All elements are covered by Sicarus and Balla, except for toxin which is on your On-Call Crewmate.